 Also see . . .

 1. Galisteo Basin Preserve.
 “For approximately 100 years, beginning around 1400, the Southern Tewa were challenged by Diné-speaking peoples—warriors from Apache and Navajo tribes that raided and deeply stressed the Tewas’ resources and sense of security.
 In the mid to late 1500s, Spanish explorers (or conquistadors) from Mexico journeyed north to New Mexico in search of gold and other treasure.
 In their wake, the Spanish brought deadly disease and new hardship on the struggling southern Tewa peoples.
 By 1600, the Spanish were in the Galisteo Basin to stay—introducing longhorn cattle and unknown crops like watermelon, wheat, chiles, and melons to the region.
-The Spanish also began mining silver (Submitted on May 12, 2012.)
+The Spanish also began mining silver in the Cerrillos Hills around 1581.”
+(Submitted on May 12, 2012.)

 Categories. • Natural Features •